microsoft/finops-toolkit/docs-mslearn/framework/understand/reporting.md

 ## KPIs and metrics

-To enhance reporting across the Azure environment, thes following KPIs establish a framework for evaluating the accuracy, timeliness, and comprehensiveness of reports, supporting informed decision-making.
+Consider the following key performance indicators (KPIs) to measure the effectiveness, timeliness, and completeness of your FinOps reporting.

 | KPI | Definition | Formula |
 |--------------|----------------|---------|